 How can CLT Ltd help you?

-We offer weekly and intensive language training at your place of work or via Skype at a time to suit you.
+We offer weekly and intensive language training at your place of work or online via Skype, Zoom, WebEx and MS Teams at a time to suit you.
 We can accommodate groups or individuals across 20+ languages.
 All our courses are tailored to your needs and we can include fashion-specific vocabulary and activities.
 Read more about our Fashion and Retail customers here.

 Contact us to book your “Languages for Fashion” Training course today!